Featured

 Stefano Cesco - Former Dean, Faculty of Science and Technology, Free University of Bozen-Bolzano, IT

-Kristina Kljak – Former Vice Dean for for International and Interinstitutional Cooperation, Faculty of Agriculture, University of Zagreb, HR
+Kristina Kljak – Former Vice Dean for International and Interinstitutional Cooperation, Faculty of Agriculture, University of Zagreb, HR

 Marta Mendel - Vice Rector for International Co-operation, Warsaw University of Life Sciences, PL